Hello, hola, hi!

 Your ego is also what emits what we call our "resistances".
 If you read this page in the right order, while reading the part about meditation, maybe you thought something like « What, meditation?
 No, that's not for me, I don't need this, I don't have the time for this, I have more important things to do! ».
 If that's the case, congratulations, you just spotted both your ego in work, and an exemple of your resistances!

 It will be really important to be watchful the next time you will feel angry, stressed, blessed, sad etc. It's a perfect opportunity to see that it's not "you" who is angry/stressed/blessed.
 It's not your true self!
 As soon as you notice that, try to stop being your ego and to be what observes instead: the wide consciousness behind your ego.
-Suddenly, you are not the one who is sad, angry or anything, you are just the observer of your ego feeling blessed, angry, ... and you will quickly see that when you do that, because you are no longer this sadness or anger, it strongly (or even maybe entirely) looses impact on you and you will feel detached about a situation or event that you should have felt in a terrible way before!
+Suddenly, you are not the one who is sad, angry or anything, you are just the observer of your ego feeling blessed, angry, ... and you will quickly see that when you do that, because you are no longer this sadness or anger, it strongly (or even maybe entirely) looses impact on you and you will feel detached about a situation or event that you might have felt in a terrible way before!
 The reason is that when you do that, you stop identifying yourself as your ego and the pain is no more affecting you in your entire, but just your ego.
-You will never say « I am sad » again, because you will not be sad anymore, you will be able to feel the sadness in you, but will not identify as a sad person.
-You will be able to react clearer and will stop having ego-based behaviors, like being agressive when someone is a bit mean with you and such things and your relationships will clearly improve.
+It will take some practice before that, but at some point, you will not say « I am sad » anymore, because you will not be sad anymore, you will be able to feel the sadness in you, but will not identify as a sad person.
+You will be able to react clearer and will stop having ego-based behaviours, like being agressive when someone is a bit mean with you and such things and your relationships will clearly improve.
 The more you do that, the more you will note and feel how simple it is to stop being sad, and in deduction, how simple it is to be happy!

 « The true value of a human being can be found in the degree to which he has attained liberation from the self. » — Albert Einstein